You can start building bulging biceps, iron strength, or chiseled abs in the time it takes to brew your morning cup of coffee.

 Slow strength training is not ideal for everyone.

-Athletes should instead focus their limited energy, performance, and ability to recover on sport-specific and skill-specific workouts.
+Athletes should instead focus their limited time, energy, and performance on sport-specific and skill-specific workouts.
+And recovering from those.
 McGuff believes that recovery from slow strength workouts can take too long and detract from their performance.

 Then again, most competitive athletes already engage in some form of strength training.

-I believe that going to failure overly taxes recovery.
-One option would be to let up a little before failure.
-But Doug emphasizes your success in the program comes from the failure, so it makes sense to consider a different plan.
+Regularly going to failure overtaxes recovery.
+One option would be to quit just before failure.
+But Doug emphasizes your success in the program comes from hitting failure, so it makes sense to consider a different plan.

 How to Workout Super Slow Style